Military brat (U.S. subculture): Death of a parent in combat

 The effect of having a parent killed during military operations has not been specifically studied.
 Limited studies on children who have lost a parent show that 10–15% experience depression and a few develop childhood traumatic grief (the inability to recall any positive memories of the deceased parent).
 Military psychiatrist Stephen Cozza speculates, based upon his experience, that the long-term effects of having a parent killed during war would be more traumatic and difficult to deal with than typical causes of parental death.

 Peacetime military deaths

 Training and preparing for war also involves significant dangers, as do other military duties.
 Consequently, many military brats live with the reality of risk to one or both parents even when there is no active war.
-Peacetime military accidents claim lives every year at a significantly higher rate than accidents for the civilian population; some service professions such as military pilots, paratroopers and other airborne soldiers, aircraft carrier flight deck workers, Coast Guard sea rescue, ordnance or munitions workers, Naval firefighters, as well as those training or drilling in live ammunition exercises, all experience higher annual death rates.
+Peacetime military accidents claim lives every year at a significantly higher rate than accidents for the civilian population; some service professions such as military pilots and flight officers, paratroopers and other airborne soldiers, special operations forces, aircraft carrier flight deck personnel, Coast Guard sea and air-sea rescue, ordnance or munitions workers, military firefighters, as well as those training or drilling in live ammunition exercises, all experience higher annual death rates.
 Such casualties are difficult, if not impossible, to keep hidden from children or teenagers in small base communities.